Breadcrumb

 Urgent and Primary Care Centres

-Interior Health is home to Urgent and Primary Care Centres (UPCCs) in Castlegar, Vernon, Penticton, Kamloops South Shore, Kamloops North Shore, Kelowna, Rutland, West Kelowna, Cranbrook, Ashcroft, and Williams Lake.
-Additional UPCCs are also planned for Elkford and a second location in Vernon.
+Interior Health is home to Urgent and Primary Care Centres (UPCCs) in Castlegar, Vernon, Penticton, Kamloops South Shore, Kamloops North Shore, Kelowna, Rutland, West Kelowna, Cranbrook, Ashcroft, Williams Lake, and Elkford.
+A second UPCC location in Vernon is also underway.
 UPCCs deliver team-based care from physicians, nurse practitioners, physiotherapists and a wide array of health-care professionals.
 Capital Planning & Projects works with clinical leaders to renovate each location to the needs of the community.

 Pharmacy projects